meonkeys/tiny-asciidoctorj/Readme.md

 ## Usage

-Run `./gradlew asciidoctor asciidoctorPdf` (or use `gradlew.bat` on Windows).
+`gradle asciidoctor asciidoctorPdf`

-You'll need all dependencies installed for this to work: Java, for example.
+You'll need all dependencies installed for this to work, e.g. Java 17 and Gradle.

 You can also run it from Docker with `./build.sh` (no Windows batch script yet).
 This is useful for using/testing specific dependencies.